Pedestrian crossings in the United Kingdom: Informal crossings

 Pedestrian refuges are uncontrolled crossings with two dropped kerbs and a central traffic island, protected by kerbs.
 The island allows pedestrians to cross the road one direction of traffic at a time, which can be quicker and safer (they decrease pedestrian accidents by around 40%) than a lack of crossing.
 Additionally, they can narrow the road (refuges slow vehicle speeds by 6%) and prevent vehicles overtaking (as vehicles must normally pass the island on the left on a two-way road).
-However, they do not afford pedestrians priority, meaning pedestrians may have a longer wait than a controlled crossing.
+However, they do not afford pedestrians priority unless they are located at a junction, meaning pedestrians may have a longer wait than a controlled crossing.
 They can also create pinch points, which can be dangerous for cyclists.

 Courtesy crossings are uncontrolled crossings with coloured surfacing or some other non-formal suggestion that pedestrians may cross.
-They aim to encourage concentrated pedestrian crossings and to encourage drivers to let pedestrians cross the roads out of courtesy, rather than obligation.
+They aim to encourage concentrated pedestrian crossings and to encourage drivers to let pedestrians cross the roads out of courtesy, rather than obligation (unless at a junction).
 The inclusion of stripes (e.g. in paving), the presence of narrowing and visual narrowings of the road positively affect courtesy.

+Since 29 January 2022 pedestrians crossing the mouth of a side road have priority over vehicles turning in from the main road.

 Zebra crossings

 Zebra crossings are a type of controlled crossing indicated by white longitudinal bars across the carriageway and upright flashing globes, known as 'belisha' beacons.
 Zebra crossings can be used on roads where the 85th percentile speed is not above 35mph.
 The minimum width for a crossing is 2.4 m.

 At a zebra crossing, pedestrians should wait for traffic from both directions to stop before moving onto the crossing.
-Drivers are legally required give way when someone is crossing the road at a zebra crossing.
+Drivers are legally required to give way when someone is crossing the road at a zebra crossing, and are expected to give way to someone waiting to cross at a zebra crossing.